sangho-vision/bda_1808_pytorch/README.md

 # BDA_1808_PyTorch

 This repository is for practicing the PyTorch Basic Tutorials.
-All the tutorials in this repository are from [HelloPyTorch](https://github.com/InsuJeon/HelloPyTorch).
+All the tutorials in this repository are from [HelloPyTorch](https://github.com/InsuJeon/HelloPyTorch) and [pytorch-tutorial](https://github.com/yunjey/pytorch-tutorial).